Glen Ord distillery: History

-With the onset of World War I in 1917 the distillery was closed, along with a number of other similar businesses, by the government in order to preserve barley for food supplies.
+With the onset of World War I in 1917, the distillery was closed, along with a number of other similar businesses, by the government in order to preserve barley for food supplies.
 The distillery reopened after the war in 1919.
 However, the Watsons sold the company only four years later to Thomas Dewars & Sons of Perth, who amalgamated with the Distillers Company.
 They in turn, sold the distillery again in 1930 to Scottish Malt Distillers, a subsidiary company of Distillers Company Ltd.

 The distillery closed its doors for a second time in 1939 due to World War II.
 They did not open again until 1946.
 Three years later, the distillery installed electrical wiring for the first time into the building, giving up the use of paraffin lamps.
 In 1958 the distillery went through another major change when the Meal mill closed.
 In 1961 the distillery ceased the use of their floor maltings and began using new saladin boxes.
 Five years later they greatly expanded production by tripling the number of coal-fired stills from two to six, outfitting them with steam-heated coils.
 They continued improvements in 1968 by constructing large mechanical floor maltings next to the distillery that could meet the needs of not only their operation but seven other Scottish Malt Distillers.
 Glen Ord, however, continued to use their own saladin boxes until 1983.

-In 1985 DCL, including its subsidiary Scottish Malt Distillers, merged with Guinness.
-The resultant grain and malt distilling enterprises were organised under the name of United Distillers Ltd. In 1997 Guinness and Grand Metropolitan merged to form Diageo, with head offices in London.
+In 1985 DCL, including its subsidiary Scottish Malt Distillers, merged with Guinness plc.
+The resultant grain and malt distilling enterprises were organised under the name of United Distillers Ltd. In 1997 Guinness and Grand Metropolitan merged to form Diageo.

-In 2001 the distillery began using Biobed Modular Plant technology to treat wastewater with low chemical oxygen demand (COD) loads.
+In 2001, the distillery began using Biobed Modular Plant technology to treat wastewater with low chemical oxygen demand (COD) loads.
 The distillery was the first company in the United Kingdom to adopt such technology.

+In 2012, Glen Ord announced plans to double the distillery capacity by building a big new building with several new wash and spirit stills.

+Production

-Today the distillery continues to produce Glen Ord whisky for Diageo, which includes the whisky in Johnnie Walker blends and Diageo’s Singleton series.
+Today the distillery continues to produce Glen Ord whisky for Diageo, which includes the whisky in Johnnie Walker blends and Diageo's Singleton series.
 The distillery offers public tours throughout the year with hours on a seasonal schedule.

-Glen Ord also doubles their distillery capacities by a big new building with several new wash and spirit stills in 2014.